FLEET MAKING GUIDELINES

 The fighters are cut down GI joe missiles again.
 The rest of

 the fleet makes heavy use of round shapes.
-The Bombers are made from
+The Bombers are made

-the Imex Chemical Plant kit, with turrets
+the Imex Chemical Plant kit, with

 added.
 The Battleship is a gun turret from a GI Joe vehicle, with

-Chemical Plant parts for engines, and more turrets taken from Epic scale
+Chemical Plant parts for engines, and more turrets taken from Epic

 Ork Gargants and Zoids.
 Note that the engines for the bombers and